-If you are coming here for the first time, you have entered part 4 in a series about aspiring and experienced yogis’ journeys.
-I hope that you enjoy it and follow along.
+If you are coming here for the first time, you have entered part 4 in an interview series with aspiring and experienced yogis called Yogi Insight.
+I hope that you enjoy each person’s shared journey.
 Namaste!

 I met Katie through Power Yoga Teacher Training.
 We became friends and shortly after she said: “I’m going to call you Kimbo, do you mind?”
 I liked the playful spirit of Katie’s intention and was like, alright!
 Now, whenever I hear “hey Kimbo” I know instantly that it’s her and it makes me smile.
 Take note of Katie’s name because she has a natural gift for teaching yoga and I’m confident that as she continues to hone her skills, she will make her mark in the yoga world!